Trygvemb/Algorithms-Cloud-computing/CloudComputing.md

 **Skills**

 - Configure and manage cloud services using AWS.
+- Configure and manage cloud services using Azure.
 - Design and implement scalable systems in cloud environments.
 - Implement security measures to protect data and applications in the cloud.
 - Use cloud-based tools to monitor and troubleshoot systems.